arras-energy/gridlabd-old/docs/Subcommand/Matrix/Gradient.md

     Returns
     -------
     gradient : ndarray or list of ndarray
-        A set of ndarrays (or a single ndarray if there is only one dimension) corresponding to the derivatives of f with respect to each dimension.
+        A list of ndarrays (or a single ndarray if there is only one dimension) corresponding to the derivatives of f with respect to each dimension.
         Each derivative has the same shape as f.